 Tomoyuki Nishimura (Senmu)

 Senmu is the owner of one of the biggest Matcha processing factories in the region and a seasoned tea professional.
-During the course he will teach about Matcha processing and will provide an introduction to tea blending.
+During the course he will teach about Matcha production.

 Kaoru Nakai (Nakai Sensei)